konantian/Raspberry-Projects/projects/Temperature-Humidity-Viewer/README.md

 # Temperature and Humidity Viewer

 ## About The Project
 In this project, we use DHT22 sensor to detect the current temperature and humidity indoor.
 After connectiong the sensor with the raspberry pi, a Python package called "Adafruit_DHT" is used to read the temperature and humidity data from the raspberry pi.
+At the same time, we are using postgreSQL as the database that connected to flask.
+For each measure, the data will be recorded in the database as well.
+After there are enough data in the database, we may add a dashboard on the front end to show how the temperate and humidity change in a certain period.
+To have this dashboard available on the page, we are hoping user can adjust their indoor temperature and humidity to keep health.

 ## Prerequisites
 ### Hardware